L-du-Plessis/api/README.md

 # api
-NodeJS restful application that manages users and tasks for those users
+Node.js restful application that manages users and tasks for those users

 Requires:
 - mysql